microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/oop-extensibility-model-overview.md

 date: 2021-8-16
 ---

-# Out-of-Process Extensibility Model Overview
+# Introduction to VisualStudio.Extensibility for VS SDK users

 While the existing model loads extensions in-process, the new extensibility model brings Visual Studio extensions out-of-process.
 This out-of-proc model gives you the opportunity to create more reliable, secure, and easier-to-write extensions while still providing the in-depth functionality the old model provides.
 The following documentation describes: